davidreesjones/sea-ice-similarity-code/README.md

-# Sea Ice Similarity Paper - Scripts to generate associated figures
+# Sea ice similarity paper code: Scripts to generate associated figures

 ## Reference:
 Software reproduces the calculations and figures in an accompanying paper.
 Please cite the accompanying paper: